JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Angle detector/README.md

 # Angle Detector Component
 For [A-Frame](https://aframe.io).

+A part of the [VR Tangible Interaction Toolkit](../), a family of components that aims to facilitate the programing of VR interactions with fiducial markers.

-A component that aims to give the user the possibility of attach the angle rotation of a virtual object to a variable.
+This component aims to give the user the possibility of attach the angle rotation of a virtual object to a variable.
 The systems record in real time the angle in a chosen axis and emit an event to the rotating object (or additional targets) every time the rotations passes the input threshold.

 In the following set of images of [example 2](examples/example2.html), when the marker with the red cube rotate 45º, an event is emitted, and the yellow cube turn red.